neondatabase/website/content/docs/reference/cli-connection-string.md

     </CodeBlock>

 - Create a connection string and connect with `psql`.
-The `psql` client must already be installed.

     ```bash
     neonctl connection-string --psql
     ```

 - Create a connection string, connect with `psql`, and load data from an `.sql` file.
-The `psql` client must already be installed.

     ```bash
     neonctl connection-string --psql -- -f dump.sql